-- Revenue from contracts with service recipients, whether for services or the provision of goods, is recognised when (or as) the goods or services are transferred to the service recipient in accordance with the performance obligations in the contract. - Revenue from leasehold properties is recognised on an averaged basis where leases contain rent free periods and the first year requires an adjustment of over £10k. - Revenue from non-exchange transactions is recognised when it is probable that the benefit will flow and the amount can be measured reliably, further details are included in accounting policy d.
+- Revenue from the sale of goods is recognised when the Authority transfers the significant risks and rewards of ownership to the purchaser and it is probable that economic benefits or service potential associated with the transaction will flow to the Authority. - Revenue from the provision of services is recognised when the Authority can measure reliably the percentage of completion of the transaction and it is probable that economic benefits or service potential associated with the transaction will flow to the Authority. - Revenue from leasehold properties is recognised on an averaged basis where leases contain rent free periods and the first year requires an adjustment of over £10k. - Revenue from non-exchange transactions is recognised when it is probable that the benefit will flow and the amount can be measured reliably, further details are included in accounting policy d.
 Council Tax and Business Rate Transactions. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption they are carried as inventories on the Balance Sheet. - Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where revenue and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
 Where debts may not be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected.
 For housing benefit overpayments a full provision is made for the possible non-collection of this debt.
 However, it is the Authority's policy to pursue all debtors where possible, however as the amounts and timing of recovery are not certain, they are not recognised in the Comprehensive Income and Expenditure Statement.